SPEAK WITH A TEAM MEMBER (770) 920-6030

 Can an Estate Executor Decline Their Role?

-A designated executor may decline if they consider themselves unable to carry out their responsibilities.
+A designated executor of estate after death may decline if they consider themselves unable to carry out their responsibilities.

 If they had previously accepted the position, they must seek the court’s permission to resign while providing a reasonable justification.

-Once their request is granted, the court may look to the will to verify if there are any Successor Executors who are named to serve as Executor.
-Those individuals will be asked to serve and if the Successor Executors are unable or unwilling to serve, then the court may nominate someone else (an administrator) to manage the deceased person’s estate.
+Once their request is granted, the court may look to the will to verify if any Successor Executors are named to serve as executor of estate.
+Those individuals will be asked to serve.
+If the Successor Executors are unable or unwilling to serve, then the court may nominate someone else (an administrator) to manage the deceased person’s estate.

-Although the decedent’s last will already names an Executor, this person still has no legal authority to act.
+Although the decedent’s last will already names an executor of the estate, this person still has no legal authority to act.

 The court needs to officially appoint them first before they carry out the deceased’s wishes.